LettError/LightMeter/README.md

 Airy disk diameter data from Review of Basic Principles in Review of Basic Principles in Optics, Wavefront and Wavefront Error by Austin Roorda, Ph.D.
 University of California, Berkeley. http://roorda.vision.berkeley.edu.

 ## So what does it mean?
 These numbers can be an indication about the physical limits of vision.
 As these calculations seem to show, letterforms at reading size and distance are at a scale where this kind of blurring is significant.
+This tool might assist thinking about the letterforms and what they should do.
+What's the weight in a stem, really?
+What happens in a counter when the radius changes?
+How dark is this margin?
+Etc.

 ## Controls
 * arrow up: increase diameter